UPDATED SEPTEMBER 2020

-In today’s post I want to tell you about a few interesting furniture and home decor shops in Gracia.
-Gracia is a bustling Barcelona neighborhood, which on the one hand is bohemian, trendy, popular with younger expats and has a very youthful spirit to it, but on the other, it is a very traditional Catalan barrio, which for centuries used to be an independent municipality.
+In today’s post I want to tell you about my favorite furniture and home decor shops in Gracia.
+Gracia is a bustling Barcelona neighborhood, which on the one hand is bohemian and popular with younger expats and has a very youthful spirit to it, but on the other, it is a very traditional Catalan barrio, which for centuries used to be an independent municipality.
 Gracia is self-sufficient, the variety of eating options, beauty, clothes and other small shops can make you dizzy.
-I spent a few afternoons there seeking out interesting shops to bring to your attention, and here comes my list (and a map, for your convenience).
+I spent a few afternoons there seeking out interesting shops, and here comes my list (and a map, for your convenience).

 And make sure you check out my first post from this category dedicated to the shops on and around La Diagonal, which is actually not far from the area we will take a closer look at today.

 - Casa Atlántica, Carrer Llibertat, 7 and Carrer Verdi, 33

 - La A, Carrer Torrent de l’Olla, 86

 - Verde Jade, Carrer de Ramón y Cajal, 11

 - Montana Colors, Carrer de les Guilleries, 28

 - NoThrow Design Hub, Carrer de Diluvi, 4